matthewmcnew/safe-mock/README.md

 Safe Mock [![Build Status](https://travis-ci.org/matthewmcnew/safe-mock.svg?branch=master)](https://travis-ci.org/matthewmcnew/safe-mock)
 ===================

-Safe Mock is a library for typescript (or Javascript) that allows mocks to be created of typescript interfaces or classes and utilized with a simple typesafe syntax.
+Safe Mock is a library for Typescript (or Javascript) that allows mocks to be created from typescript interfaces or classes and utilized with simple typesafe syntax.

-The syntax is inspired by Mockito:
+The syntax is inspired by Mockito.

 Check out the examples below to get started: